Jesus—more than once—disappointed people. There, I said it.

 - In Luke chapter 12, Jesus refused an invitation to referee a dispute between two brothers regarding their father’s inheritance.

-- Earlier this week I read the account of Jesus’ triumphal entry into Jerusalem.
+- A while back I read the account of Jesus’ triumphal entry into Jerusalem.
 He rode a donkey into the city, with the crowds shouting His praise, hailing Him as their king.
 They thought He would take over politically and set things right.
 He didn’t.

 As a twenty-nine-year-old lead pastor, I operated under the false assumption that it was my job to make everybody in our church happy.
 This flawed thinking process eventually gave way to a long stretch of anxiety and depression.

 And it begs the question, “Why?”
 Why do pastors, ministry leaders, even business owners find themselves in moments where they’re deathly afraid to disappoint people?
 What drives such unrealistic (and unhealthy) behavior?